The Faculty of Science and Institute of Environmental Sciences are looking for:

 Software developer / Scientist, Industrial Ecology (1 fte)

-The vacancy offers opportunities for personal growth, e.g. by taking on the lead developer role for our LCA software and interacting with its international user base, due to the possibility to take part in cutting-edge sustainability research, including the possibility to publish scientific papers or take part in education and software trainings.
-The candidate will work closely with scientific staff and can rely on our profound experience with the development of software for LCA and EEIOA.
+The vacancy offers opportunities for personal growth, e.g. by taking on the lead developer role for our LCA software and interacting with its international user base.
+We offer the possibility to take part in cutting-edge sustainability research, to publish scientific papers, and to take part in education and software trainings.
+The candidate will be guided by our scientific staff and can rely on our profound experience with the development of software for LCA and Environmentally Extended Input-Output Analysis and sustainability assessment in general.
 Leiden University also offers a range of courses for personal development.

 - Experience or desire to grow in the use of web development frameworks (e.g., Django).
 Experience or knowledge of containerization technologies (e.g., Docker or Singularity) is a plus.